-Random student drug-testing will include any 6th - 12th grade student who participates in extra- or co-curricular activities.
+Random student drug-testing will include any 6th - 12th grade student who participates in extracurricular activities.
 In addition, parents/guardians may request for their child to be included by contacting their child's principal.
-Consequences for positive test results will be limited to temporary removal from the extra- or co-curricular organization, and will include mandatory counseling.
+Consequences for positive test results will be limited to temporary removal from the extracurricular organization, and will include mandatory counseling.